So that means the president in World Series parlance is two for two.

 Doesn't bother to focus on that.

-He doesn't bother to explain why why during the Great Depression, when man-made CO2 dropped, overall CO2 still went up, which tells you our impact isn't that great.
+He doesn't bother to explain why during the Great Depression, when man-made CO2 dropped, overall CO2 still went up, which tells you our impact isn't that great.

-He doesn't bother to explain on the on the verge of the greenhouse gas explosion in 1940.
+He doesn't bother to explain on the verge of the greenhouse gas explosion in 1940, well, in the next 26 years, temperatures went down.

-He doesn't bother to answer why an English court now says that Al Gore's inconvenient truth is pure propaganda and it's got to have a disclaimer.
+He doesn't bother to answer why an English court now says that Al Gore's inconvenient truth is pure propaganda, and it's got to have a disclaimer.

 God bless the Brits.